TheFox/mbdb.php/README.md

 The `.mbdb` file extension is associated with the Apple iTunes, the standard manage application for iOS devices.
 A `.mbdb` file contains a list of files, that are stored in the backup of the iOS device.
 The MBDB database was introduced in iTunes 9.2.

+## Installation

+The preferred method of installation is via [Packagist](https://packagist.org/packages/thefox/mbdb) and [Composer](https://getcomposer.org/).
+Run the following command to install the package and add it as a requirement to composer.json:

+	composer.phar require "thefox/mbdb=~0.1"

 ## Links

 - [Packagist Package](https://packagist.org/packages/thefox/mbdb)